behnazkhoshnood/tadig-restaurant/README.md

   - [MDN Web Docs](developer.mozilla.org)

     - For reservation time and validity.
-Code was modified to better fit my needs.
+The code was modified to better fit my needs.
 Tutorial Found [Here]((https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time)

   -[Stack overflow](https://stackoverflow.com/)

     - Used for fixing the bugs mentioned in the Fixed bugs above.

   - to open my project in the browser I used this code: `python3 -m http.server`

 ### **Media**

-- All Images are from external source which are mentioned in the table in Imagery section and are used only for educational purposes.
+- All Images are from an external source which is mentioned in the table in the Imagery section and is used only for educational purposes.

 ### **Acknowledgements**

 1. A special thanks to my mentor, Rohit Sharma, for his valuable feedback during mentoring sessions.

-1. Also I like to thank all of Code Institute support groups.
+1. Also, I like to thank all of the Code Institute support groups.

-1. The design and layout of this website is based on the Rule of Thirds.
+1. The design and layout of this website are based on the Rule of Thirds.

-1. All the images in the website have external source and have been used for only educational purposes.
+1. All the images on the website have an external source and have been used for only educational purposes.

 1. Code Institute tutorials were very helpful throughout the whole project.

 1. Bootstrap is also used in the project.
-(Bootstrap grid, Bootstrap Modal and Bootstrap classes)
+(Bootstrap grid, Bootstrap Modal, and Bootstrap classes)